alistairdunn1/scala/Readme.md

 ## Notes for Real Applications

+### When to Use Each Approach

+**Weight-based scaling** is appropriate when:

+- Working with commercial fisheries data
+- You have total catch weights at sample and stratum levels
+- Scaling from samples to represent total commercial catch
+- Working with observer data or port sampling

+**Density-based scaling** is appropriate when:

+- Working with research survey data
+- You have swept area or sampling area information
+- You know catch density (biomass per unit area)
+- You want to estimate population abundance over specific areas

+### Implementation Notes

 1. **Length-Weight Relationships**: The current implementation uses placeholder weight calculations.
 In practice, incorporate species-specific length-weight relationships.
 2. **Sample Size Considerations**: Ensure adequate sample sizes within each stratum.
 Small samples can lead to unstable bootstrap estimates.
 3. **Stratification**: Choose strata that minimize within-stratum variability while maintaining adequate sample sizes.
 4. **Bootstrap Iterations**: Use 300+ iterations for final analyses.
-The example uses 100 for speed.
+The examples use fewer for speed.
 5. **Data Quality**: Validate input data for consistency in units, completeness, and biological plausibility.
+6. **Survey Design**: For density-based scaling, ensure that sampling areas are representative of the strata and that density estimates are reliable.

 ## Next Steps

 This framework can be extended to:

 - Apply age-length keys to convert length frequencies to age frequencies
 - Include multiple species or sex-specific analyses
 - Incorporate more sophisticated variance estimation methods
 - Add visualization functions for results presentation
+- Include swept area calculations for trawl surveys
+- Add support for different survey gear types